Variable degeneracy on toroidal graphs: Results on planar graphs

-Lam, Xu and Liu \cite{MR1687318} showed that every planar graph without $4$-cycles has minimum degree at most three unless it contains a $5$-cap-subgraph.
-Borodin and Ivanova \cite{MR2586624} further improved this by showing every planar graph without triangles adjacent to $4$-cycles has minimum degree at most three unless it contains a $5$-cap-subgraph.
-Kim and Yu \cite{MR3969022} recovered this structure and showed that every planar graph without triangles adjacent to $4$-cycles is DP-$4$-colorable.
+Lam \etal \cite{MR1687318} showed that every planar graph without $4$-cycles has minimum degree at most $3$ unless it contains a $5$-cap-subgraph.
+Borodin and Ivanova \cite{MR2586624} further improved this by showing every planar graph without triangles adjacent to $4$-cycles has minimum degree at most $3$ unless it contains a $5$-cap-subgraph.
+Kim and Yu \cite{MR3969022} reiterated this structure and showed that every planar graph without triangles adjacent to $4$-cycles is DP-$4$-colorable.

-Borodin and Ivanova \cite{MR2586624} (independently, Cheng--Chen--Wang \cite{MR3533353}) showed that every planar graph without triangles adjacent to $4$-cycle is $4$-choosable.
-Xu and Wu \cite{MR3638001} showed that a planar graph without $5$-cycles simultaneously adjacent to $3$-cycles and $4$-cycles is $4$-choosable.
+Borodin and Ivanova \cite{MR2586624} showed that every planar graph without triangles adjacent to a $4$-cycle is $4$-choosable.
+Additionally, Xu and Wu \cite{MR3638001} showed that a planar graph without $5$-cycles simultaneously adjacent to $3$-cycles and $4$-cycles is also $4$-choosable.
 Actually, they gave the following stronger structural result.

-\begin{theorem}[Xu and Wu \cite{MR3638001}] If $G$ is a planar graph without subgraphs isomorphic to the configurations in \autoref{A345}, then it has minimum degree at most three unless it contains a $5$-cap-subgraph. \end{theorem} We recall the structural result on some planar graphs, which improves \autoref{F35-Subgraph}. \MLTHREE* \begin{proof} Suppose that $G$ is a counterexample to \autoref{MLTHREE}.
+\begin{theorem}[Xu and Wu \cite{MR3638001}] If $G$ is a planar graph without subgraphs isomorphic to the configurations as depicted in \cref{A345}, then it has minimum degree at most $3$, unless it contains a $5$-cap-subgraph. \end{theorem} Here, we revisit the structural result on certain planar graphs, which refines \cref{F35-Subgraph}. \MLTHREE* \begin{proof} Suppose that $G$ is a counterexample to \cref{MLTHREE}.
 We may assume that it is connected and it has been $2$-cell embedded in the plane.
 Since each $5$-cycle has no chords, each $3$-face is adjacent to at most one $3$-face and at least two $5^{+}$-faces.